Tomcariello/Politi-Kaboom/readme.md

 			Randomly pull Enemy specific quotes for all quote events Ensure bomber stays within bounds
 			Align camera settings across scenes

+			Bugfix: The game did not decrement lives counter if you miss the LAST BOMB IN A SET Added Fade-In animation to studio scene & main menu

 	Version.05: Improve the gameplay experience